EVENT ENDEDLast updated February 09, 2026, 12:11 AM EST

-2026 Winter Olympics live updates: Lindsey Vonn crashes just seconds race; Breezy Johnson takes gold
+2026 Winter Olympics: Lindsey Vonn crashes seconds into race; Breezy Johnson, Team USA figure skating take gold

 Stream every moment and every medal of the 2026 Milan Cortina Games on Peacock.
 Read more NBC News coverage of the Olympics and the athletes competing.